slackapi/bolt-js/README.md

   - `opts.context` `Function (req, res, next)` HTTP Middleware function to enrich incoming request with context
   - `opts.log` defaults to `true`, `false` to disable logging
   - `opts.colors` defaults to `process.stdout.isTTY`, `true` to enable colors in logging
+  - `opts.ignoreSelf` defaults to `true`, `true` to automatically ignore any messages from yourself.
+This flag requires the context to set `meta.app_bot_id` with the Slack App's users.profile.bot_id.
+  - `opts.ignoreBots` defaults to `false`, `true` to ignore any messages from bot users automatically

   Example